-3.6 CONTAMINANT DISTRIBUTION
+3.3 CONTAMINANT DISTRIBUTION

-Figure 3.1 summarizes the distribution of the COCs in soil at the three areas of the Site compared to their cleanup levels.
+The following sections summarize the current extent of Site COCs in impacted media as identified by the RI/FS, including soil, groundwater, and sediment.
+As previously discussed, following remedy implementation, sediments at the LL Parcel will no longer meet the regulatory definition of sediment, and, therefore, will be compared to soil cleanup standards; however, the following sections describe the current contaminant distribution, and discuss lake sediment separate from soil.
+Figure 3.2 summarizes the distribution of the COCs in soil at the three areas of the Site compared to their cleanup levels.
 The values presented show the degree of cleanup level exceedance by the maximum detected COC concentration in units of "times greater than the cleanup level."